📅 Last Updated: January 30, 2026

 23. Most Fintech Startups in the World are in the Americas

-As of May 2023, the Americas led the charge with a whopping 11,651 fintech startups.
+As of May 2023, fintech statistics show the Americas led the charge with a whopping 11,651 fintech startups.
 Meanwhile, the combined region of Europe, the Middle East, and Africa (EMEA) hosted 9,681 of these innovative financial firms.
-The Asia Pacific trailed with 5,061 fintech ventures.
+The Asia Pacific trailed with 5,061 fintech ventures, according to industry fintech statistics.

 24. The UK Has the Most Fintech Startups in Europe